Zach-Pate/Become-App/README.md

 *   **Intuitive, Real-Time Gestures:**
     *   Drag the body of an event to move it.
     *   Drag the top or bottom edge of an event to resize it in real-time.
+    *   Long-press an event to edit or delete it.
 *   **Velocity-Based Snapping:**
     *   Drag slowly for precise, 1-minute adjustments.
     *   Drag quickly to snap to 5-minute increments.